zjunhao/gossip/README.md

 **A gossip implementation using elixir**

-This program implements gossip under different topologies, without failure nodes and with failure nodes, check corresponding folders for more details.
+This program implements gossip and push-sum under different topologies, without failure nodes and with failure nodes, check corresponding folders for more details.